-Quick Assist is a new app that is meant to replace the old “Windows Remote Assistance” functionality.
-It’s technically a remote desktop app, but it’s designed to be easier to use and more secure.
+Quick Assist is a new app that replaces the legacy “Windows Remote Assistance” functionality.
+It’s technically a remote desktop app, but it’s designed to be easier to use, and it’s more secure.

-Unlike the Remote Desktop app, you’re not required to enable “Remote Desktop” or “Remote Assistance” through the System Properties, or configure the firewall.
+Unlike the Remote Desktop app, you’re not required to enable “Remote Desktop” or “Remote Assistance” through the System Properties, or open a firewall port.
 However, it requires two people (one on each end) to share a computer screen over a remote connection.
 It’s designed this way because the app is meant for one person to help another to solve problems on a remote computer.

 Once connection is established, you’ll be able to see the screen of the remote computer with access to the mouse and keyboard.